fiverecords/TallyCCUPro/README.md

 # TallyCCU Pro

 <p align="center">
-  <strong>Open-source CCU control system for Blackmagic Design cameras with vMix tally integration</strong>
+  <strong>Open-source CCU control system for Blackmagic Design cameras with vMix tally integration using the Blackmagic Arduino SDI Shield,</strong>
 </p>

-TallyCCU Pro is an Arduino-based solution that provides full Camera Control Unit (CCU) functionality for Blackmagic cameras via SDI, along with real-time tally light integration with vMix.
+TallyCCU Pro is an Arduino-based solution that provides full Camera Control Unit (CCU) functionality for Blackmagic cameras via SDI using the Blackmagic Arduino SDI Shield, along with real-time tally light integration with vMix.
 Control your cameras from a web browser, Bitfocus Companion, or build your own integration using the TCP API.

 ---